-IPVanish is another of Addictive Tips’ favourite provider thanks in no small part to their super-fast connections.
-They have servers in more than 60 countries too which is perfect for users looking to pretend to be somewhere else.
+IPVanish is another of Addictive Tips’ favourite providers thanks in no small part to their super-fast connections.
+They have 1,300+ servers in more than 60 countries too which is perfect for users looking to pretend to be somewhere else.
 They also offer a no-user-logs guarantee, and with 256-bit encryption available as well, IPVanish really does offer a complete privacy package.

 Their apps are beautifully designed and easy to use and available on almost every device, including the Amazon Firestick.
 With some great extra features like IP switching and DNS leak protection available as standard too, IPVanish is another great provider for geo-spoofers.